I know, it’s frustrating. You want to thank them but they won’t respond to your outreach.

 In many cases, when a supporter notifies you that they left your organization in their estate plan, I think you should offer them a donor survey.
 It’s a fabulous ‘opaque’ offer that doesn’t scream, “I want to confirm your plan, document it (for my boss) and learn more about the details of your gift!….. like how much????…… And, oh by the way, how are you feeling???” 😉

 At MarketSmart, we call this type of survey an intends survey since these folks said they intend to leave a gift).
 It’s an easy offer to create and distribute.
-In fact, if you want to examine one, I encourage you to get a demo with one of our Solutionists.
+In fact, if you want to examine one, I encourage you to schedule a time to talk with one of our Solutionists.

 I know, your boss wants to document the gift.
 That’s great.
 But what does the donor want?
 That’s the question you need to ask yourself.
 Do they want to document the gift as much as you want them to?
 Probably not.
 That’s why you’ve got to give them a good reason to engage first.